 Organizations That Accept Donated Office Supplies and Equipment

 Freecycle is a free Internet service that allows people to offer items they no longer need for free to others who can use them.
-These others might be people in need or organizations that serve people in need.
 As schools and other institutions become more educated about environmental sustainability, they're increasingly using Freecycle to get rid of unwanted items around campus that in the past would have simply been thrown away.

-The organization accepts donated items and sells them at substantial discounts through a network of more than 1,500 Goodwill retail stores.
+Goodwill Industries is one of the world's largest nonprofit organizations.
+It trains and employs people with disabilities, as well as people who suffer from a variety of economic disadvantages.
+The organization accepts donated items and sells them at substantial discounts through a network of more than 2,800 Goodwill retail stores.
 The proceeds fund programs to benefit the disabled, the illiterate, the homeless, and people on welfare by providing job training and placement programs.

 Goodwill accepts office equipment as well as reusable household items, jewelry, toys, and clothing.
 Many locations also accept books and certain types of furniture.
 If you're not sure what to donate or can't narrow down your list, call your local Goodwill to see which items they have a particular need for at the time.